-It was while on a calm and cool June evening at Lunan, while searching an often visited bar of shingle, that I discovered a large mainly white nodule, with red-orange sunken orbs of sagenitic inclusions on the skin.
-I could just discern faint fortification patterns in grey-blue-white on the nodule's surface.
+It was while on a calm and cool June evening at Lunan, while searching an often visited bar of shingle, that I discovered a large mainly white nodule, with red-orange sunken orbs of radial zeolitic inclusions on the outer surface.
+I could also just discern faint fortification patterns in grey-blue-white.
 There was indeed, good reason to be excited!

 It is also worth noting how similar in colour and certain other attributes this agate is to the stone that follows it in this gallery.
 They were found in the same area, and only a few hundred feet apart.
 I would suggest that both agates share a common offshore source.
 Probably somewhere around where Lunan Water joins the sea to the east of the location.